Andrew Henderson

 If you’re a registered OCI cardholder for five years and ordinarily resident in India for twelve months you can apply for Indian citizenship.
 (There’s an exemption from registration with Foreigners Regional Registration Officer (FRRO) or Foreigners Registration Officer (FRO) for any length of stay in India.)

-If you want to learn more about how you can take that next step, we’d be more than happy to help you with your second passport diversification process.
+If you want to learn more about how you can take that next step, we’d be more than happy to help.
 Click here to find out how!

 GET ACTIONABLE TIPS FOR REDUCING TAXES AND BUILDING FREEDOM OVERSEAS